CiscoDevNet/webex-video-mesh-node-provisioning/README.md

 ## **Pre-requisites**
 * OVA File - The Video Mesh OVA file that helps in deployment of VMN.
 Place this file in the same directory as the script.
 * config.json - This file contains the common configurations such as ovf_filename (path), and the internal and external network settings.
-* input_data.csv - This CSV file takes the ESXi server IP and Credentials, Datastore, VM Name, Network configs (IP, netmask, Gateway, 1 DNS [only IP format], 1 NTP [also takes FQDN as input], Hostname [or FQDN]), and the Deployment Type ('VMNLite' or 'CMS1000') as input.
+* input_data.csv - This CSV file takes the details of the ESXi and the VMN to be deployed as input.
 Edit this csv file to include all details of nodes to be deployed.
+Refer to the sample csv attached below for more details.

 * Ovftool is the API used to deploy and manage Machines on ESXi servers.
 This needs to be installed.
     1. Download the ovftool for Linux or MacOS -> (https://developer.vmware.com/web/tool/4.4.0/ovf)